sumin910han/Hierarchical-Clustering-of-Socioeconomic-Data/README.md

 ## Project Description

 The primary objective of this project is to process real-world socioeconomic data, implement hierarchical clustering, and visualize the clustering process.
-This project focuses on hierarchical agglomerative clustering (HAC), a method of cluster analysis which seeks to build a hierarchy of clusters.
+This project focuses on hierarchical agglomerative clustering (HAC), a method of cluster analysis that seeks to build a hierarchy of clusters.

 ## Data Description
 Each country in the dataset is described by a row in a CSV file, containing the following six socioeconomic statistics: